 To connect the Poisson--Lie data on $G$ with contact geometry, we make the following structural assumption.

 \begin{assumption} Let $(G,\pi_0,\pi_1;H_0,H_1)$ be a bi-Hamiltonian Poisson--Lie system whose Hamiltonian flow $X$ is completely integrable (in the Liouville sense) on a dense open subset of $G$.
-We assume that there exist: \begin{itemize} \item an exact symplectic realization $(M,\theta,J)$ of $(G,\pi_0)$, with $\dim M = 2(n+1)$; \item a $1$-homogeneous Hamiltonian $H\in \Cinfty(M)$ with respect to the Liouville vector field $\Delta$ of $(M,\theta)$, \end{itemize} such that: \begin{enumerate} \item $H_0\circ J = H$; \item the Hamiltonian vector field $X_H$ on $(M,\omega=-\dd\theta)$ projects to the bi-Hamiltonian vector field $X$ on $G$, i.e.
+We assume that there exist: \begin{itemize} \item an exact symplectic realization $(M,\theta,J)$ of $(G,\pi_0)$, with $\dim M = 2(n+1)$; \item a $1$-homogeneous Hamiltonian $H\in \Cinfty(M)$ with respect to the Liouville vector field $\Delta$ of $(M,\theta)$, namely,